aligneddev/unitTestingGettingStarted/README.md

 ### API

 > used in my presentation
+Given an API call
+When asking for current temp
+Then it calls the weather Api with the correct zip code

+Examples
+57105 | 52
+00000 | 52 // TODO validate zipcodes

 -- get current temp to fill in ride info
 Given an API call
 When asking for current temp
 Then it calls the weather Api with the correct zip code

 Given a new ride is submitted
 When missing values (invalid)